Best 3/4 acoustic guitars 2025: Top short-scale options from Taylor, Martin and more

 What are the benefits of 3/4 acoustics?

 Finally, there is the price.
 When it comes to acoustic guitars, less is often less (though not always) and having a smaller instrument means less wood is needed and therefore costs of manufacture aren’t as high.
-Whilst on smaller acoustics, this can be down to cost-saving by using cheaper materials, this isn’t always the case and you can buy guitars made of the finest materials – for example Faith’s Nomad Mini series – but for that little bit less than a comparable guitar that is 25 per cent bigger.
+While on smaller acoustics, this can be down to cost-saving by using cheaper materials, this isn’t always the case and you can buy guitars made of the finest materials – for example, Faith’s Nomad Mini series – but for that little bit less than a comparable guitar that is 25 percent bigger.

-It isn’t to say there aren’t tonal benefits to the shrunken acoustic, which has a rapid response and bright sound, which are brilliant, unique qualities that make 3/4 acoustics appealing as an additional guitar in a collection, rather than just a standalone purchase.
+It isn’t to say there aren’t tonal benefits to the shrunken acoustic, which has a rapid response and bright sound – brilliant, unique qualities that make 3/4 acoustics appealing as an additional guitar in a collection, rather than just a standalone purchase.
 Every player should consider getting their hands on a 3/4 acoustic guitar.

 How we test